krzempekk/suu-spring-petclinic-aws/README.md

    Set two [subnet ID](https://us-east-1.console.aws.amazon.com/vpc/home?region=us-east-1#subnets:) to `SUBNET_A` and `SUBNET_B` variables.
 3. Run `./scripts/deploy.sh` script

+### Running tests and extracting telemetry
+If you don't have jmeter installed (it will install jmeter and Java 17):
+`source ./scripts/installJMeter.sh`

+Running Tests:

+`export TEST_NUMBER=1`

+`source ./scripts/runLoadScript.sh`

+Extracting telemetry:

+`./scripts/testExtract.sh`

+Results of the tests will be in a directory named `test-data`.

 ### Deploying own service images to Docker Hub
 The current version of services were deployed to public Docker Hub.
 If any changes are made to services, they need to be redeployed.